 News and Partner Updates

-– InsightShare are launching an Indigenous Fellowship Programme, with funding from the Bertha Foundation, that envisions groundbreaking online trainings delivered to our Indigenous partners.
+– InsightShare launched an Indigenous Fellowship Programme, with funding from the Bertha Foundation, that envisions groundbreaking online trainings delivered to our Indigenous partners.
 This fellowship seeks to open up the power of technology, providing greater connectivity between our trainers and partners, and our partners to each other.

 – Oltoilo le Maa (Voice of Maa) Tanzania and Kenya coordinated a delegation of 7 Maasai community members to Oxford, UK, including Maasai Laibon, Lemaron Ole Parit, marking a significant step forward in the process of decolonising British museums containing Maasai artefacts (watch the feature documentary following the 2020 visit).
 Oltoilo le Maa is also working with community radios to produce radio programmes, and subsequent films, in Maa dealing with the health and social impacts of COVID-19.

 – Pan African Living Cultures Alliance, spearheaded by the Maasai PV team, is now registered international NGO led by Africa’s Indigenous Peoples.
 Other PV groups – San, Gabbra, Borana, El Molo, Baka and more – are set to join the alliance.

 – The Video4Change gathering in South Africa saw the meeting of 40 Indigenous activists and video practitioners to discuss human rights and environmental crises and the place of video in solving them.

 – Emerging hubs in South Africa and Namibia join the Living Cultures movement.
 Recently, the Amadiba team produced a video reflecting on the Video4Change gathering, and while the San team has been using video fundraise for solutions to TB outbreaks.